symmy596/SurfinPy/docs/source/README.rst

    - Generate a diagram as a function of the chemical potential of two species e.g. water and carbon dioxide.
    - Use experimental data combined with ab initio data to generate a temperature dependent phase diagram.

-5. **Method to generate 2D surface phase diagrams as a function of temperature and pressure.**
+5. **Method to generate bulk phase diagrams as a function of temperature and pressure.**

    - Use experimental data combined with ab initio data to generate a pressure vs temperature plot showing the phase space as a function of temperature and pressure.